wisespira/ESO-National-Demand-Model/README.md

 <h2 align="center">National Demand Model 📈</h2>

 <p align="center">
 This project uses multilinear regression (MLR) to predict the national energy demand for England and Wales.
 The model is currently happily sitting with an average accuracy of ~92% and R^2 of ~0.72.
 The data used includes historical ND (national demand) data gathered from the National Grid ESO and London's daily average temperature scraped from weather.com to make its predictions.
-As there is still much work to be done, this readme contains both an account of the project and notes for further research.
+The project is still ongoing.
+Therefore, this readme contains both an account of the project and notes for further research.
 </p>

 <h3 align="center">contents</h3>